outdoor trinidad logo.gif (5127 bytes)

 station beach 1 compressed.jpg (73822 bytes)

 This beach is located opposite the Police Station in La Brea.
 There is a small cricket field alongside the beach and changing rooms.
-A small picnic area with benches and tables set among almond trees is on the southern end of the beach (see Picture Gallery).
+A small picnic area with benches and tables set among almond trees is on the southern end of the beach.
 The beach has a gentle slope with plunging waves of 30 centimeters.
 To get to Station Beach you turn off the Southern Main Road at the Pitch Lake in La Brea and drive to the Police Station.
 There are no lifeguards on this beach.

 top button 2.gif (3080 bytes)